shift7-ch/katta-docs/OVERVIEW.md

 In words:

-* The `vault.uvf` metadata contains the S3 access configuration (e.g. roles to be used with STS and bucket configuration like region or custom endpoint), as well as the encryption keys; it is stored encrypted in Katta Server.
+* `vault.uvf` (vault metadata)  contains the S3 access configuration (e.g. roles to be used with STS and bucket configuration like region or custom endpoint), as well as the encryption keys; it is stored encrypted in Katta Server.
 * The OIDC access token that is used to communicate with Katta Server is exchanged for a token with vault-specific claims
 * When sent to STS, the vault-specific claims will be evaluated to issue temporary fine-grained S3 credentials giving access to the vault's bucket only